ClusterM/retroarch-clover/retroarch.hmod/readme.txt

 - /bin/retroarch
   RetroArch binary

-Sometimes default emulator of NES mini is not working with some games when it should.
+Sometimes default emulator of NES/SNES mini is not working with some games when it should.
 So you can just add "--retroarch" command line argument to use RetroArch.

 Known issues:
 - Nintendo 64 save-states are not working, battery backup working fine
-- Default CRT filter is not working, scanlines shader added instead, only for NES

 Cores by libretro, compiled by pcm
 NES Mini port by madmonkey